Linux CLI: The Commands I Use Every Day

 When Something Is Wrong on a Server

-What processes are eating CPU or memory:
+Processes eating CPU or memory:

 ps aux --sort=-%mem | head -15

-What's listening on a port:
+What's on a port:

 ss -tulnp | grep 3000